 Take a weekend break with a difference to the Norwegian cities of Oslo and Bergen.
 Discover Oslo at your own pace with the 72-hour Oslo Pass letting you decide where you want to go and what to see from hundreds of options.
 In Bergen explore the breathtaking fjords by boat, take the famous Flam-to-Myrdal railway and visit the fascinating Flam railway museum.
 For the more intrepid traveller head north to Svalbard, home to the beautiful husky and legendary polar bear.

-Recent Travel Articles on Europe
+Recent Travel Articles on Scandinavia

 Discover some of Norway's most famous landscapes with a ferry cruise through the dramatic fjords where forest-clad mountains plunge into the deep waters below.
 Practically untouched since the ice ages when vast glaciers cut their way through ancient mountains, the fjords of Norway are a magical destination with cascading waterfalls, quiet villages and prime wilderness.

 It's no secret that Norway is home to some of the most beautiful and dramatic landscapes on the planet from the majestic fjords to the Arctic glacial fields though there's more to the country than just good looks with vibrant cities and charming historic towns.
 Here's some of our favourites to get you inspired.

 Norway’s capital, Oslo, is a thriving metropolis that has reached the height of modernity with its sparkling, contemporary architecture and trendy shopping areas.
 Yet, despite this, it has maintained a lot of its old world charm, particularly in the Gamlebyen (Old Town), the Akershus Fortress and its various medieval churches.
 Oslo also boasts a number of fantastic museums, including the Viking Ship Museum, as well as the fascinating Vigeland sculpture park, both of which give you a taste for Norway’s rich cultural heritage.